 We have entered into employment agreements with certain of our executive officers and service agreements with our non-employee directors.
-See Item 6B and note 8 of the financial statements.
+See Item 6.B.
+Compensation and Note 8 of our Annual Consolidated Financial Statements included elsewhere in this Annual Report.